tydkdev/FavoriteColor/README.md

 ### Production

-The `production` configuration values in the `configFile.json` will need to be modified for your use.
+The `production` and `production-integrated-bff` configuration's values in the `configFile.json` will need to be modified for your use.
 They is specific to my AWS Production environment.
 If you modify the master `configFile.json` file, run the following command to recreate the `configFile.js` in the `client/dist` directory.
 Never modify the `configFile.js`, directly.

 ```bash
 gulp client.config:dist